ggonnella/fastsubtrees/README.md

 # Fastsubtrees

-Fastsubtrees is a Python library and a command line script, for handling fairly large trees (in the order of magnitude of millions nodes), in particular allowing the fast extraction of any subtree.
+_Fastsubtrees_ is a Python library and a command line script, for handling fairly large trees (in the order of magnitude of millions nodes), in particular allowing the fast extraction of any subtree.

-The main application domain of fastsubtrees is working with the NCBI taxonomy tree, however the code is implemented in a generic way, so that other applications are possible.
+The main application domain of _fastsubtrees_ is working with the NCBI taxonomy tree, however the code is implemented in a generic way, so that other applications are possible.

-For achieving an efficient running time and memory use, the nodes of the tree are represented compactly in deep-first traversal order.
-Subtrees are then extracted in O(s) time, where s is the size of the extracted subtree (i.e. not depending on the size of the whole tree).

-The tree representation can be saved to file, so that it must be not be re-computed each time.
-It is dynamical, i.e. after a tree has been created, it can be modified, by adding a new leaf node, or an entire subtree under an existing node.
-Also, existing leaf nodes or entire subtrees can be deleted.

-Along with numerical node identifiers, additional information can be stored for each node, by defining any number of optional node attributes.
+The library functionality can be accessed both from inside Python code and from the provided command line tool ``fastsubtrees``.

-## Node identifiers
+## Introduction

-Each node must be represented by a unique non-negative ID.
-The IDs must not necessarily be all consecutive (i.e. some "holes" may be present), but the largest node ID (_idmax_) should not be much larger than the total number of nodes, because the memory consumption is in _O(idmax)_.
+For the use of _fastsubtrees_, nodes must be uniquely identified by non-negative IDs.
+Furthermore, the space of the IDs must be compact (i.e. the maximum ID should not be much larger than the number of IDs).

-The NCBI taxonomy tree, for example, fullfills the conditions stated above.

-However, the library can be used on any other tree.
-For this, if the IDs are non-numerical, contain negative numbers, or the ID space is not compact, they must be first mapped to different IDs.

-## Attributes

-Besides a numerical node identifier, for each node of the tree additional information can be stored in form of _attributes_.
-Any number of attributes can be created.
-Each node can contain a single value or a set of values for an attribute, but there is no requirement that all nodes have values for an attribute.

-For each attribute defined in a tree, a file is created, where the attribute values are stored.
-The attributes are also stored in deep-first traversal order, so that the list of attribute values for an entire subtree can be queried efficiently.

-## Tree construction

-For the construction of the tree a data source for the tree node identifiers must be provided.
-For each node, the data source must provide the ID of the node itself and of its parent.
-No particular order of the data is required, i.e. a child node information may be provided before or after its parent node.
-The data source can be e.g. a database table or a tabular file (or anything else).

-The same interface is used when adding a new subtree (with the difference, in the current implementation, that in this case child nodes must be provided after their parent node).
+The first step when using _fastsubtrees_ is to construct a tree representation.
+The operation requires a source of IDs of elements and their parents, which can be a tabular file, or any Python function yielding the IDs.

+This operation just takes a few seconds, for a tree with million nodes, such as the NCBI taxonomy tree.
+It must be done only once, if a tree does not change, since the resulting data is stored to file.

+The IDs of the NCBI taxonomy tree fullfill the conditions stated above.
+However, the library can be used for any tree.
+A way to use the library with IDs which do not fullfill the conditions, it to map them to an ID space which does, and store the original IDs as an attribute.

+Besides the IDs, a tree can contain further information, e.g. integers, floats or other data, here called attributes, associated to the nodes.
+Each node can contain zero, one or more values for an attribute.
+To add values for an attribute, a tabular file or another data source (a Python function) is selected.

+The data for any subtree can then be easily and efficently queried; thereby the node IDs and/other selected attributes can be retrieved.

+The tree representation is dynamic, i.e. both the tree topology and the attribute values can be edited and changed.

 ## Working with the library